vinay1109/Schibsted-Case-Study/README.md

 ## Overview

-A lightweight data pipeline built on the [FakeStore API](https://fakestoreapi.com/) that models user shopping behavior.
+Data pipeline built on the [FakeStore API](https://fakestoreapi.com/) that models user shopping behavior.

 This project shows how a simple API dataset can be transformed into useful analytical and feature-oriented datasets using a structured data pipeline.